There is a lot to be said for the simple pleasure of a picnic. But it is the simplicity of the picnic where so many get it wrong.

-Whether it’s a beach picnic, your fave al fresco dining location, the back yard, or even a rainy day picnic indoors – There are so many ways to enjoy a picnic, just don’t overcomplicate it.
+Whether it’s a beach picnic, your fave al fresco dining location, the backyard, or even a rainy day picnic indoors – There are so many ways to enjoy a picnic, just don’t overcomplicate it.

 Essential Tips for a Picnic.